My Quiet Kitchen

 Ingredient Notes

-• Tapioca starch - or use arrowroot or additional corn starch
+• tapioca starch - or use arrowroot or additional corn starch.

-• Vegan butter - any brand you like is fine.
+• vegan butter - any brand you like is fine.

-• Panko breadcrumbs - gluten-free, if desired.
+• panko breadcrumbs - regular or gluten-free, if desired.

 See recipe card below for amounts and full instructions.